saran-r21/saran-r21/README.md

 - 👋 Hi, I’m @saran-r21
 - 👀 I’m interested in using my skills to solve real world problems
-- 🌱 I’m currently pursuing Computer Engineering.
+- 🌱 I’m a Master's Graduate in Computer Engineering
 - 📫 How to reach me: saranramaswamy21@gmail.com

 <!---